-Being able to quickly scale up your content is a huge advantage in the current climate, but a recent report from the CMO Council and Rock Content found that many marketers aren’t able to do this.
 38% of surveyed marketers listed taking ideas and translating thoughts and concepts into reality as being among their most pressing content challenges.
-Also, only 3 in 10 marketers responded positively that they could quickly scale up or down their content operations if needed.
+In addition to this, only 3 in 10 marketers responded positively that they could quickly scale up or down their content operations if needed.

 In reality, content operations are often an afterthought to content marketing.
 People focus on the creative and expected revenue growth without implementing the infrastructure needed to connect the two.
 This can cost your business in more ways than you might think.